mtorre4580/deprecated/README.md

 ## Best Practices

-- To building time use the decorator `@deprecated` to notify that the method is deprecated in the docs
+- To building time use the jsdoc decorator [@deprecated](https://jsdoc.app/tags-deprecated) in the code
 - To runtime use the function from this lib `deprecated` to notify in the console
-- The sendMetrics function allows to get more insight what app / micro frontend / api is using the deprecated lib to notify
+- The sendMetrics function allows to get more insight what app,frontend or api is using the deprecated lib to notify
 - You can use any env variable to apply the wrapper or not to avoid validation only for development, staging environment